 As a maintained all-age, special school, we are required to teach relationships education to all primary-aged learners as per section 34 of the Children and Social work act 2017.
-We are not required to provide sex education for these learners, but we are required to teach the elements of sex education contained in the Science Curriculum.
+We are not required to provide sex education for these learners, but we do need to teach the elements of sex education contained in the Science Curriculum.

 For secondary-aged learners, we must provide Relationships and Sex Education (RSE) as per the Children and Social work act 2017.

-When teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+In teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.

 RSE is lifelong learning about physical, sexual, moral and emotional development.
-It is about understanding the importance of stable and loving relationships, respect, love and care and for family life.
+It is about the understanding of the importance of stable and loving relationships, respect, love and care, for family life.
 It involves acquiring information, developing skills and forming positive beliefs, values and attitudes.
-Schools do not seek to provide this in isolation and we seek to work with parents and carers to ensure that the teaching of RSE reflects their expectations and complements learning at home.
+This is not the task of the school in isolation and we seek to work with parents and carers to ensure that the teaching of RSE reflects their expectations and complements teaching at home.

-At Greenside, the majority of our learners are working at a level where RSE is about building positive relationships with others, forming friendships, understanding the differences between one another and recognising that we all grow.
+At Greenside, the majority of our cohort works at a level where RSE is about building positive relationships with others, forming friendships, understanding the differences between one another and recognising that we all grow.